 Carbon County Parking Lot – Engineering

-Project will improve trail from the Mansion House Bridge to the existing Weissport Trail.
+Project will improve D&L Trail from the Mansion House Bridge to the existing Weissport section of trail, distance slightly less than 1 mile.
 The retaining wall is critical to making the Mansion House Bridge universally accessible.
-Work expected to begin Summer 2018.
+The project is in the bidding process.
+This section is closed until construction is complete.
+Please check back for future updates.

-This proposed section will connect downtown Jim Thorpe to the Weissport section of trail via a new pedestrian bridge over the Lehigh River.
-The bridge is currently under construction and when complete, promises to be one of the most impressive features on the D&L Trail.
+This section will connect downtown Jim Thorpe to the Weissport section of trail via a new pedestrian bridge over the Lehigh River.
+The bridge promises to be one of the most impressive features on the D&L Trail.
 The Jim Thorpe Trailhead is also a Lehigh River Water Trail access point.
 Please refer to Wildlands Conservancy’s Lehigh River Water Trail website for more information on trips along the water trail.